Gu Ti: Life

 Gu Ti was known for being very respectful towards his wife even though he spent little time with her.
 He often got home very late at night after work, and left home for work very early in the morning.
 On one occasion, when he fell sick at work, his wife came to visit him.
 He immediately instructed his subordinates to help him get dressed in proper attire and support him as he went out to meet his wife and ask her to go home.
 He earned much praise for his faithfulness towards his wife.

 Gu Ti's father, Gu Xiang (顧向), consecutively served as the prefect of four counties throughout his career and still held office even in his old age.
 Whenever Gu Ti received a letter from his father, he washed up, dressed properly, laid out a straw mat and knelt on it as he read the letter.
 After reading every line, he responded as if he was attentively listening to his father speaking.
 After he finished reading the letter, he kowtowed as if his father was there for him to pay his respects to.
 When he received news that his father was ill, he shed tears and started sobbing.

 After his father died of old age, Gu Ti was so upset that he did not eat and drink for five days.
 He refused to change out of his mourning attire until Sun Quan forced him to wear a linen robe without padding as a replacement for his mourning attire.
 Although Gu Ti had to restrain his grief so that he could continue with his career, he missed his father so much that he often drew images of a coffin on walls, set up altars, and started crying in front of them.
 He eventually died of grief before completing three years of filial mourning.

 Descendants

-Gu Ti had four sons: Gu Yan (顧彥), Gu Li (顧禮), Gu Qian (顧謙) and Gu Mi (顧祕).
+Gu Ti had four sons: Gu Yan (顧彥), Gu Li (顧禮), Gu Qian (顧謙) and Gu Mi (顧祕; fl.260- early 310s).
 Gu Mi served as the governor of Jiao Province during the Jin dynasty, succeeding Wu Yan.
-Gu Mi's son, Gu Zhong (顧衆), served as a Supervisor of the Masters of Writing (尚書僕射) in the Jin government.
+Gu Mi's son, Gu Zhong (顧衆; 274-346), served as a Supervisor of the Masters of Writing (尚書僕射) in the Jin government.
+After Gu Mi's death, another son of Gu Mi, Gu Can (顧参), was forced by the people of Jiaozhou to take over his father's position; Gu Can died shortly after.
+Gu Can's younger brother Gu Shou (顧壽) then asked to become Inspector of Jiaozhou, but was initially rejected.
+After Gu Shou's insistence, the people of Jiaozhou relented.
+As Inspector, Gu Shou killed some officials including one Hu Zhao (胡肇), and wanted to kill Liang Shuo (梁硕).
+Liang managed to escape, and raised an army to attack Gu Shou; Gu Shou was captured and poisoned.
+Gu Zhong, who was Gu Shou's younger brother, went to Jiaozhou to retrieve his elder brother's body.
+Due to Du Tao's rebellion, it took Gu Zhong six years to complete the journey.